 Code of Conduct for Directors Senior Management Personnel andEmployees

-Your Company has adopted a Code of Conduct for its Directors and Senior Management.
+Your Company has adopted a Code of Conduct ("the Code" or"CoC") for its Directors and Senior Management.
 In terms of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 all Directors and SeniorManagement Personnel have affirmed compliance with respective the code.
 The CEO andManaging Director has also affirmed and certified the same which certification isprovided in the Report on Corporate Governance.
 It also has in place an HR Policy for itsemployees at all levels.

 Familiarization Programme for Independent Directors

-The Company had organized familiarization programmes for theIndependent Directors as per the requirement of Schedule IV to the Companies Act 2013 and Regulation25(7) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 and itconducts familiarization programme from time to time for its Independent Director.
+The Company had organized familiarization programmes for theIndependent Directors as per the requirement of the Companies Act 2013 and Regulation25(7) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 and itconducts familiarization programme from time to time for its Independent Director.
 Allindependent directors inducted into the Board attended the familiarization programme.
 TheCompany has familiarized the Independent Director with the company their roles rightsresponsibilities in the company nature of the Industry in which the company operates andbusiness model of the company.
 The Company endeavors to update the Independent Directorsregarding the company's projects new ventures if any opening of new office sitesor manufacturing units shutdown/ closure of any manufacturing unit.
 It also keeps theIndependent Directors informed of any sluggishness in finance/ liquidity problems if any.The suggestions received from Independent Directors are taken note of and informed to theChairman and Managing Director who takes suitable measures if required on thesuggestions of the Independent Directors.
-Further at the time of the appointment of anIndependent Director the company issues a formal letter of appointment outlininghis/her role function duties and responsibilities.
+Further at the time of the appointment of anIndependent Director the company also issues a formal letter of appointment outlininghis/her role function duties and responsibilities.
 The format of the letter ofappointment is available under the head draft letter of appointment on our website(www.kkalpanagroup.com/investor-relations.php)

 A structured performance evaluation form was prepared after taking intoconsideration inputs received from the Directors and on the basis of the evaluationcriteria laid down by Nomination and Remuneration Committee and as reviewed and approvedby the Board of Directors covering various aspects of the Board's functioningincluding adequacy of the composition of the Board and its Committees Board cultureexecution and performance of specific duties obligations and governance theeffectiveness of its processes information flow and functioning.

 A separate meeting of Independent Directors is held to review theperformance of Non-Independent Directors the performance of the Board of Directors andthe performance of Chairman.
 The Directors evaluation was broadly based on parameters suchas meeting the expectation of stakeholders guidance and review of corporate strategyrisks participation Director's contribution to the Board of Directors and Committeemeetings including preparedness on the issues to be discussed as well as meaningful andconstructive contribution and inputs during the meeting and attendance at Board /Committee meetings interpersonal skills.
 The performance evaluation of the Chairman ofthe Company was undertaken by the Independent Directors taking into account the views ofExecutive Directors and Non Executive Directors.
 The Chairperson is evaluated on the keyaspects of their role their contribution to ensuing corporate governance leadershipqualities decision implementation understanding of market and industry scenario etc. TheIndependent Directors also assessed the quality quantity and timeliness of flow ofinformation between the Company's management and the Board.

 Observation of the Board in regard its own performance